-What We Don't Like: No grind settings
+What We Don't Love: No grind settings

 Many coffee experts agree that burr grinders are superior to blade grinders in terms of consistency and taste.
 However, some would argue that blade grinders come out on top as far as affordability, speed, and convenience are concerned.
 If you’re looking for a coffee grinder that is budget-friendly, fast, and easy to use, a blade grinder like the one by KitchenAid may be exactly what you need to enter the world of at-home coffee grinding.

 This model couldn’t be easier to use.
-It has a clear top so you can view the consistency of the grounds while in use.
+It has a clear top, so you can view the consistency of the grounds while in use.
 The interior stainless-steel bowl comes with measurement markings and is removable for placing fresh grinds in your coffee maker.
 To operate, push down on the cover and release to stop.
 This can make it difficult to achieve the right consistency without preset settings, but the one-touch control is preferred by those looking for an easy-to-use option.